Access to Records

 Do I have to have one?

 No, it is not compulsory.
-If you choose to opt out of the scheme, then you will need to complete a form and bring it along to the surgery.
-You can use the form at the foot of this page.
+If you choose to opt out of the scheme, then you will need to complete a form and bring it along to the surgery or email it to us.
+You can use the form below

 Violence Policy